ringlej/ptxdist/doc/welcome.rst

 distributions like SuSE, RedHat, Mandrake or Debian as a base for their applications, things are different for embedded systems.

-Due to the restricted ressources these systems normally have, distributions have to be small and should only contain those things that are needed for the application.
+Due to the restricted resources these systems normally have, distributions have to be small and should only contain those things that are needed for the application.
 Today’s mainstream distributions cannot be installed in less than 100 MiB without major loss of functionality.